Annual Sustainability Report FY 2019-2020

 Campus Dining has adopted two innovative systems to help reduce food waste.
 A cloud-based system, known as Fusion, offers a complete food and nutrition solution from menu planning to production, food service operations, purchasing and cost management, and student mobile nutrition information.
 The second system utilized is a technology called LeanPath.
 This system tracks all pre- and post-consumer waste as well as composted food waste and records the information in a cloud base system allowing for department wide analytics and waste analysis.
 LeanPath also helps avoid overbuying and reduce the need for unwanted food donation programs.

 Unused food that remains is donated on Second Spoon Food Truck.
 Started by Vanderbilt football player Mo Hasan, the nonprofit distributes unused food from Dining locations, all from a food truck.
 The truck allows Second Spoon to mobilize to different corners of Nashville in search of those suffering from hunger.

 Composting is a process in which organic waste is broken down into a rich, soil additive under controlled conditions.
 Compost can be used to promote plant growth while also reducing landfill waste by recycling organic materials back into the soil.
-The compost program will be expanded to include all dining locations in the future to support Vanderbilt’s Zero Waste Plan.
+The compost program has been expanded to include all dining locations and will be expanded in the future to support Vanderbilt’s Zero Waste Plan.

 Sustainable Food Practices